rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

     >**Note:** If your cloud provider is not listed as an option, you will need to use the [config file option](#config-file) to use that cloud provider.
 Please reference the [RKE's cloud provider documentation]({{< baseurl >}}/rke/v0.1.x/en/config-options/cloud-providers/) on how to configure these other cloud providers.

+- Whether or not to allow the cluster to act as an _authorized cluster endpoint_.
+Enabling will allow users to directly access a Kubernetes API server in the cluster without requiring communication through Rancher server.
+Providing an FQDN and certificate will generate kubeconfig files which use those values for accessing the cluster behind a load balancer, otherwise node IP addresses and kubernetes API certs will be used.
+See the [kubeconfig documentation]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/kubeconfig/) for more information.

 - Whether or not to use a [pod security policy]({{< baseurl >}}/rancher/v2.x/en/admin-settings/pod-security-policies).
 You must have an existing pod security policy configured before you can use this option.

 ## Config File